gjolleyrogers/gjolleyrogers.github.io/content/project/phylogenetic-diversity/index.md

 ---
-title: "Clade phylogenetic diversity "
+title: "how to estimate clade phylogenetic diversity "
-subtitle: "."
+subtitle: "A tachyon /ˈtæki.ɒn/ or tachyonic particle is a hypothetical particle that always moves faster than light."
-excerpt: "."
+excerpt: "Building this static site generator theme was the first time I used an Atomic (or Functional) CSS system like Tachyons.
+It’s a design system that provides very small (which means fast) CSS modules that you can use in your HTML."
-date: 2023-04-03
+date: 2019-07-03
-author: "Garry Jolley-Rogers"
+author: "Eric Anderson"
 draft: false
 tags:
   - hugo-site